-Clear Creek Park resides on 101.7 acres.
-The park was initially purchased as 2 individual tracts of land: The Ragland tract and the Burger Tract.
-The Ragland Tract was purchased by the Anderson Township Trustees on January 24, 1992.
-The Burger tract was jointly purchased in April of 1993 by the Anderson Township Trustees and the Anderson Township Park District.
-The Trustees deeded this property to the ATPD in late 1993.
-The Bicentennial Celebration in 1993 provided the initiative for the acquisition and development of additional park land for Anderson Township.
+The park was initially purchased as 2 individual tracts of land; the Ragland Tract and the Burger Tract.
+The Ragland Tract was purchased by the Anderson Township Trustees in 1992.
+The Burger Tract was jointly purchased in 1993 by the Anderson Township Trustees and the Anderson Park District.
+The Trustees deeded this property to the Anderson Park District in late 1993.
+The Bicentennial Celebration, in 1993, provided the initiative for the acquisition and development of additional parkland for Anderson.

-Currently, this park has capabilities for up to 23 irrigated soccer athletic fields of varying sizes; available for use by permit only.
+Clear Creek Park has capabilities for up to 18 irrigated athletic fields of varying sizes.
+The fields are available for use by permit only.
 The Anderson Township Bicentennial Commission raised funds for part of the development.
-Additional improvements will be added to Clear Creek as funds become available.

-The ATPD was awarded the prestigious “Management Innovation / Special Project Award” by the Ohio Parks and Recreation Association (OPRA) for “The Oasis” project.
+Anderson Park District was awarded the prestigious “Management Innovation / Special Project Award” by the Ohio Parks and Recreation Association (OPRA), for “The Oasis” project.
 The project was chosen based on outstanding management creativity, interagency cooperation, and cost effectiveness.

-In June of 1997, the ATPD and 130 teens from The Tri-State area youth of The Church of Jesus Christ of Latter-Day Saints (LDS), cooperated to raise ‘The Oasis’, an elevated, arbored framework housing concession and restroom facilities, a shelter and walkways.
-The teens selected this project from a number of other possibilities during their Annual Youth Conference.
+In 1997, the Park District and 130 teens from the tri-state area youth of The Church of Jesus Christ of Latter-Day Saints, cooperated to raise ‘The Oasis’.
+The Oasis is an elevated, arbored framework housing concession and restroom facilities.
+The teens selected this project from a number of other possibilities during their annual youth conference.

-Clear Creek Park, formerly a sod farm, is located in the flood plain of the Little Miami River Valley on SR 32.
-Budget and construction obstacles were the concerns for the ATPD as building such amenities within a flood plain requires immense creativity to avoid the repeated expense of cleaning and repairing permanent restroom and concession facilities following annual floods.
+Clear Creek Park is located in the flood plain of the Little Miami River Valley on State Route 32.
+Budget and construction obstacles were the concerns for the Park District.
+Building such amenities within a flood plain requires immense creativity to avoid the repeated expense of cleaning and repairing permanent restroom and concession facilities, following annual floods.
 The solution was to place portable trailers within an arbored framework, giving them a facade of permanence while allowing for quick removal with minimal warning time of rising waters.
-The cost effectiveness of the innovative design coupled with the assistance of the LDS youth made the project unique.
-The Oasis stands as the focal point of Clear Creek Park for everyone to enjoy while serving as a permanent legacy of community involvement.
-The benefit to the community, as well as to the people who helped build it, will last for many generation to come.
+The cost effectiveness of the design, coupled with the assistance of the youth, made this project unique.
+The Oasis stands as the focal point of Clear Creek Park for everyone to enjoy, while serving as a permanent legacy of community involvement.
+The benefit to the community, as well as to those who helped build it, will last for many generations.